 These strategic partners and subcontractors aren’t experts on your campus in the way that you are.
 But if you have the right partners, they can bring a level of expert product knowledge, additional hands, and technical assistance, assisting you in building out systems that provide optimal levels of protection.

 5. Collaborate with Public Safety to Plan Coverage Areas

-As you plan out new spaces or work through refreshing existing ones, make sure to collaborate with all the partners and departments that can help you improve emergency preparedness and school safety.
+As you plan out new spaces or work through refreshing existing ones, make sure to collaborate with all the partners and departments that can help you improve emergency preparedness and student safety.

 Unfortunately, being a campus physical security leader isn’t just about access control.
-You have to deal with serious threats to school safety, from school violence incidents to mental health crises to prevention of school shootings.
+You must deal with serious threats to school safety, from school violence incidents to mental health crises to prevention of an active shooter.

-Public safety is one department where collaboration is critical.
-You may know the physical campus unlike anyone else, but your school’s public safety team (or, in a K-12 environment, a local law enforcement partner such as a school resource officer) knows the places where incidents have occurred or are likely to occur.
+Public safety is one department where collaboration is a top priority.
+You may know the physical campus buildings and site unlike anyone else, but your school’s public safety team (or, in a K-12 environment, a local law enforcement partner such as a school resource officer) knows the places where incidents have occurred or are likely to occur.

 Your institution’s public safety leaders can likely provide a threat assessment that enhances your own data and insights.
 They may even have direct insights into blind spots in your surveillance network that you can address early in the planning stages.